-Figure A.4: SALTICAM (orange), HRS (green, to the left of SALTICAM), and BVIT (grey, to the right of SALTICAM).
+Figure A.4: SALTICAM (orange), HRS (green, to the left of SALTICAM).
 The folding mirrors (grey with a red holder) are opposite SALTICAM.
-The SAC is shown underneath the instruments in green grid and yellow lense holder.
+The SAC is shown underneath the instruments in green grid and yellow lens holder.

 Figure A.5: SAC with ray tracing (blue) and focal plane indicated at the top.